-To schedule a counseling appointment, Students can email the counseling address listed in the Directory of this handbook (pg.
-357) and they can navigate to request an appointment through the HUB.
-Student services---> New York--> counseling https://bub.pyfa.edu/coupseling/py/appoin https://hub.nyfa.edu/counseling/ny/appoin tment.
-Faculty and staff, concerned about a student, are encouraged to engage in conversation with the student, present his/her concerns, and initiate either an inperson or email introduction between the student and the counselor.
+To schedule a counseling appointment, Students can email the counseling address listed in the Directory of this Catalog and they can navigate to request an appointment through the HUB.

+Student services---> New York--> counseling https://hub.nyfa.edu/counseling/ny/appoin tment.
+Faculty and staff, concerned about a student, are encouraged to engage in conversation with the student, present his/her concerns, and initiate either an in-person or email introduction between the student and the counselor.
 Students' participation in counseling is voluntary and students may feel more comfortable accessing counseling services once such an introduction is facilitated.